BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 Wild Shapes will now get hit points between min and max.
 For example, Dire Wolf has 37 Hit Points (5d10 + 10).
 Min is 15, Max is 60.
 Moon Druid can't have 37 at level 2, would be overpowered.
 And for other subclasses, 37 is rather low at level 8.

 Passives:
 - Keen Smell.
+Advantage on Perception checks
-Advantage on Perception rolls
+- Keen Sight.
+Advantage on Perception checks
 - Feline Fall.
 Resistance to Fall Damage
 - Spider Fall.
 Resistance to Fall Damage
 - Pack Tactics.
 Has advantage on attack rolls against a creature if at least one of the wolf's allies is within 1.5 meters of the creature and the ally isn't incapacitated.
 - Web Walker.
 Ignores movement restrictions caused by webbing.
 - Blindsight.
 A creature with blindsight can perceive its surroundings without relying on sight, within a specific radius.
 - Rampage.
 When the attacker reduces a creature to 0 hit points with a melee attack on its turn, it can take a bonus action to move up to half its speed and make a bite attack.
+- Flyby.
+Doesn't provoke opportunity attacks when it flies out of an enemy's reach.

 Ability DC: when a wildshape rolls a DC, it adds proficiency bonus to base number.
 For example, Panther Pounce rolls DC 10.
 It will be: